On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion

+In this work, motivated by the study of stability of the synchronous orbit of a network with tridiagonal Laplacian matrix, we first solve an inverse eigenvalue problem which builds a tridiagonal Laplacian matrix with eigenvalues $\lambda_1=0<\lambda_2<\cdots <\lambda_N$ and null-vector $\e=\smat{1\\ \svdots \\ 1}$.
+Then, we show how this result can be used to guarantee --if possible-- that a synchronous orbit of a connected tridiagonal network associated to the matrix $L$ above is asymptotically stable, in the sense of having an associated negative Master Stability Function (MSF).
+We further show that there are limitations when we also impose symmetry for $L$.

 {\bf Notation}.
 We let $\e_k$ be the $k$-th column of the identity matrix, and $\e$ be the vector of all $1$'s.
 Boldface will indicate vectors, whose number of elements will be clear from the context.
+As needed, we will use {\tt Matlab} notation for entries of vectors and matrices, e.g. $A(i,j)$ will be the $(i,j)$-th entry of a matrix $A$.